lukaswenzl/astrometry/README.md

 general notes: If already present in the header wcs (World Coordinate System) information is used.
 If not the wcs is build from scratch.
 If not specified genomic projection is assumed.

 The resulting wcs is saved to the fits header and the data is saved as a new file <filename>_astro.fits.

+The package also includes a quick photometry tool.